 Private Lending

-Private lending is an option to those with equity in their property and is usually in the form of a first mortgage, a second mortgage or a caveat loan.
+Private lending is an option for those with equity in their property and is usually in the form of a first mortgage, a second mortgage or a caveat loan.
 This type of financing is ideal for startups that require a larger amount of capital and have assets to secure the loan.
 Private lending is unregulated and there are tremendous variations in the standards between lenders.
 Because of this we strongly advise getting expert advice before entering into private loan contracts.

 Equity Release

-Equity release is another option for startups that are beginning their business already owning assets like vehicles, equipment or machinery.
+Equity release is another option for startups that are beginning their business and already owning assets like vehicles, equipment or machinery.
 You could also release equity from your home or investment property by refinancing with a residential mortgage.
 The benefit of equity release loans is that rates are typically much cheaper than unsecured loans but they might take a week or more to process an application through a lender’s approval process to when funds are available in your account.

 What You’ll Need to Obtain a Loan